kirtikadam/dev-tinder-backend/homework.md

 - Explore mongoose documenatation for Model
 - what are option in a model.findOneAndUpdate
 - API - upated user with emailId

+- Explore schema type options from the documentation
+- add a required, unique, min, max, minLength, maxLenght, default, custom validate function for gender, trim, improve DB schema
+- add timestamps
+- add required validations
+- Data Sanitizatation API level validations on PATCH and POST api
+- install validator and explore the library and use it in code